 Move #2.
 Get Everything You Have Lost Back

-Getting new backlinks each time is a big deal.
-So, what you might want to do is to make sure that you keep the valuable links as long as possible.
-Choose the “Lost” backlinks from your profile and add the “Follow” filter and descending sorting by the Trust Score.
+Getting new backlinks each time is a big deal, and you want to make sure that you are not losing your valuable links.
+When using the backlink checker choose the “Lost” backlinks from your profile and add the “Follow” filter and descending sorting by the Page Score.
 This way you will find the biggest losses of all - backlinks from trusted domains.
 Try to reach out to their owners and get your backlink back.

 Move #3.
 Sneak the Best Link Building Ideas From the Right Rivals

 Stealing ideas is not a bad thing in a world where everything has already been invented.
-Let’s see how we can take advantage of this rule in link building.
-Our recent Ranking Factors study proved the fact that the number of referring domains has a high impact on the way Google evaluates your site.
+Let’s see how we can take advantage of this rule to boost our link building strategies.
+Our Ranking Factors study proved the fact that the number of referring domains has a high impact on the way Google evaluates your site.
 But how do you choose the right people to steal ideas from?

 Now we know whose referring domains we want to analyze and the ones that will be offered to you in the Comparison tab of the Backlink Gap tool.
 You could also use the Organic Competitors report if you wanted to look for more of your organic search competitors.

-In the table based on the Referring Domains choose to see the sites that refer to one of your competitors and then use ascending sorting by a parameter of interest (say, Trust Score).
-Go through the list to put together your future “outreach” register, but don’t forget to pay attention to the Trust Score and Domain Score columns to only choose worthwhile domains.
+You can click on your competitor’s domain to generate a new Backlink Analytics report for it.
+Go to the Referring Domains tab to see the sites that refer to your competitor, and then use this list to put together your future “outreach” register.
+Don’t forget to pay attention to the Authority Score column to only choose worthwhile domains.

 Move #4.
 Find the Content Ideas that are Worth Your Efforts